-A couple of recent testimonials:
+A recent testimonial:

 Welcome to the official website of Bill Clark & the Route 15 Band.
-2026 is a year that has seen some change of personnel for the band.
+2026 is a year that has seen some changes in our personnel.
 It's been a great run these last 3 years.
-However, stay tuned for a couple of new additions to the band.
-Steven Walls just joined our lineup on electric bass.
-Steven and I go back to 1979 when our band, Rosebud Willy, opened for John Hartford and a month later, for Merle Travis.
+Steve Walls just joined our lineup on electric bass.
+Steve and I go back to 1979 when our band, Rosebud Willy, opened for John Hartford and a month later, for Merle Travis.
 Yes, we've been at this for longer than we can remember.
 Eli Hall and I go back to the 1980's.
 Eli is another very seasoned pedal steel player.
 A rarity in our region.
 Tom Hardy, on drums, is, in my opinion, one of the best "brush" drummers around.
 He can also be seen on some Saturday nights backing the long-time and the area's most iconic jazz guitarists, Jeff Sherman.
 For me, this is such a milestone year.
 My 60th year since my very first band event, which took place in 1966.
-The rather large band was called The Consuls.
+The rather large band was known as "The Consuls".
+Last year, our new album "Through the Years" was reviewed by the long-running local magazine, "Leo Weekly":

 " LEO Weekly (excerpt): “If I may get oddly specific; the eight original tracks that make up the rest of the record sound how I believe James Taylor writing songs for Jimmy Buffett, who is being backed by Elvis’ TCB Band would sound like.
 Folk rock with a pronounced Caribbean music flair mixed with a bit of country, bluegrass, and rooted in the blues.
 It’s an uplifting sound, to be sure.
 The talent level here is extraordinary!
 Not only is Clark still at the top of his game, but he also has a veritable gold mine of Louisville musicians backing him!”
 Jeff Polk/Leo Weekly